e-m-s-y/socket-event-forwarder/README.md

 - `blockheight.current` fires the current synced blockheight at an configurable interval.

 ## Installation
-1. `yarn global add @foly/socket-event-forwarder`
+1. `yarn global add @foly/socket-event-forwarder`.
-2. Customize the plugin configuration to your needs
+2. Customize the plugin configuration to your needs.
 3. Add the configuration to `~/.config/{bridgechain-core}/{mainnet|devnet|testnet}/app.json` at the bottom of relay.plugins.
 3. Restart your relay process.